cavaliba/cmt_monitor/docs/docs/setup.md

 ## Next

-* use CLI mode to configure
+* use CLI mode to test and configure
-* use --available option to identify items to monnitor
+* use --available option to identify items to monitor
 * configure crontab
 * watch for event in your elastic/graylog/kibana server